Call for Proposals: Climate Change AI Innovation Grants 2023

 With the support of the Quadrature Climate Foundation and DeepMind, we are excited to announce funding of USD 1.2M for projects at the intersection of AI and climate change.
-We are also grateful to Future Earth International for serving as the fiscal sponsor for this program.
+We are also grateful to the Canada Hub of Future Earth for serving as the fiscal sponsor for this program.

 This program will allocate grants of up to USD 150K for conducting research projects of 1 year in duration.
 Research projects shall leverage AI or machine learning to address problems in climate change mitigation, adaptation, or climate science, or shall consider problems related to impact assessment and governance at the intersection of climate change and machine learning.